We're Clean, Safe & Here When You Need Us

 Safety is at the front of our thinking and has been throughout this medical emergency.
 We've made a few changes to the way we ask our customers to travel with us.
 Above all, we want to reassure you that we’re still here, when you need us.

-Our priority is to make sure that customers who need to travel with us can continue to do so safely.
+Our priority is to make sure that customers who travel with us can continue to do so safely.

-From Monday 12 April, further restrictions have been eased and non-essential shops, outside hospitality and some public buildings and services, have reopened and restarted.
+Further restrictions have been eased as indoor pubs & restaurants reopen and non-essential shops, outside hospitality and some public buildings and services, have already reopened and restarted.

 The gradual reopening means that our services will likely become busier as customers travel for different reasons.
 Please remember this if you are travelling and plan your journeys in advance.
 Walk or cycle where you can and avoid busy times and routes where possible.
 Our busiest travel times are currently between 08:00am and 10:00am and 3:00pm and 6:00pm.